Zovi & Inkfruit to merge; SAIF Partners, Tiger Global put $10M afresh in Zovi

 Recently Techcircle.in featured 13 e-com M&As to watch out for in 2013 of which a Zovi-Inkfruit merger was one of the candidates.
 Watch out this space for other announcements as they happen.

 (Edited by Prem Udayabhanu)

 SAIF Partners is a private equity fund with $4 billion assets under the management.
 It provides early-stage and growth-stage capital to companies operating in Asia.
 The firm seeks to invest in consumer products and services, technology, media, education, telecom, financial services, healthcare, travel and tourism and manufacturing sectors with a focus on China, India, Korea, Hong Kong and Taiwan.
 It typically invests between $10 million and $100 million in one or more rounds of financing for a significant minority stake in its portfolio companies.
-The company was founded in 2001 and is based in Beijing, China with additional office in Hong Kong and Shanghai.
+The company was founded in 2001 and is based in Hong Kong, China with additional offices in Beijing and Shanghai.

 - Why VC-backed PepperTap shut its hyperlocal grocery business

 - Exclusive: Inter-city cabs aggregator Roder in talks to raise Series A funding